walshmryan/411_Group_8/README.md

 # 411-Group-8
-Web application for CS 411 that take's a user's Spotify account and produces analytics based on favorite artist, top songs, etc..
+Web application designed for CS411 that uses the Spotify and Twitter APIs to give analytical data on artist's songs.